An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Numerical results

 \section{Numerical results}

 This section illustrates the performance of the solution technique presented in this paper.
-In all the experiments, the domain $\Omega$ is the unit cube $[0,1]^3$ and the variable coefficient function in \eqref{eqn:diffhelm} is defined as
+In all the experiments, the domain $\Omega$ is the unit cube $[0,1]^3$.
+While the variation in the medium can be any smooth function, in this paper we consider the variation in the medium $b(\vct{x})$ in \eqref{eqn:diffhelm} defined as

 representing a Gaussian \emph{bump} centered in the middle of the unit cube.
+The performance of the solution technique will be similar for other choices of $b(\vct{x})$.

 The Chebyshev polynomial degree is fixed with $n_c = 16$.
-This follows the two dimensional discretization versus accuracy study in \cite[\S 4.1]{BeamsGillmanHewett2020}.
-Also, this choice of discretization order falls into the regime where the local preconditioner was shown to be effective in Section \ref{sec:hom}.
-The \texttt{GMRES} solver stops when the preconditioned residual reduction meets a specified criteria.
-The preconditioned residual at iteration $k$ is $r_k = \|\mtx{J}^{-1} \left(\vct{b} - \mtx{A} \vct{x}_k \right)\|_2$ where $\vct{x}_k$ is the approximate solution at iteration $k$.
+This follows from the two dimensional discretization versus accuracy study in \cite[Section 4.1]{BeamsGillmanHewett2020}.
+Also, this choice of discretization order falls into the regime where the local preconditioner was shown to be effective in section \ref{sec:homlocal}.
+For the scaling experiments, the solution is not known.
+For the experiments exploring the accuracy of the solution technique the solution is known.
+Throughout this section, we make reference to several different terms.
+For simplicity of presentation they are defined here: